5 Different Bean Sprouts Recipes | Learn How To Cook Bean Sprouts 豆芽

 The tomato slices can be added slightly later if you prefer them less mushy although cooking them longer means the soup will be sweeter.

-2. Soy Bean Sprout Salad Recipe
+Recipe 3.
+Soy Bean Sprout Salad Recipe

 A typical Asian salad that serves to open up the palate.

-2kg soy mean sprouts
+2kg soy bean sprouts

 3 tbsp minced garlic